Stick-z/typing-game/README.md

-# typing-game
+# Typing Game
-A simple typing game cuz idk
+A simple web typing game that lets you enter custom paragraphs, lists, and tracks your words per minute.